Marc Marzenit

-Marc Marzenit (born Marc Martínez on March 27, 1983) is a DJ and music producer from Barcelona, Spain.
+Marc Marzenit (born Marc Martínez on March 27, 1983) is a Spanish DJ and music producer.

 Career

 Early Influences

 Marc's interest in music began at the young age of nine, making sounds on a small Casio PT1 keyboard that he attempted to plug into his father's Atari 1040ST computer.
 He also had musical influence from his father, who was working at a record shop in Barcelona during Marc's childhood.
 He obtained his first synthesizer, a Casio HT-6000, when he was eleven.
 He then took his musical involvement to the classical genre, studying solfège and piano at Conservatori Municipal de Mollerussa.
 At the age of thirteen, Marc's parents bought him an acoustic upright piano.
 He practiced the piano for seven years but instead of setting out on the path of classical music the young Marc followed his initial interest in electronic music.
 His knowledge and training in the classical arts would create a foundation for his success as an artist in this realm of music.